 The 2019-20 Packet is available for download here.

 This Packet will be used at all GFCA sanctioned tournaments.
 These files are updated from the NDCA Packet.
 Please use these files, not the NDCA files.

-Please note: Any additional arguments released by the NDCA not listed below may only be added by a vote of the GFCA membership.
+Please note: Any additional arguments released by the NDCA not listed below are not allowed in GFCA tournament competition.

 Because the Word documents were created using a template, they will not paginate consistently across computers.
 If you are using the files paperlessly, they were created and formatted using the Verbatim template.

 Start of Season